 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of Marilyn Cohen, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Marilyn Cohen, please visit our Tree Store